monsoonmaelstrom/book2/book2.md

 “Fine.
 Why?
 I’m waiting with bated breath,” I say sarcastically.

 “Perhaps we all tell you that we think you’re a good person because we think you’re a good person, but more importantly because we think you *need* to hear it.
-It’s possible that you don’t give *us* enough credit.
+It’s possible you don’t give *us* enough credit.
 Maybe we all realize how easy it would be for you to *stop* being a good person.
 So we tell you to remind you.
 To give you expectations to live up to.”

 “That’s asinine!”

 Liam releases my wrists and shrugs.
 “Are you done being mad yet?”

 “No!
 I’ve barely even gotten started!”
-I shout back at him, and I don’t think I’ve ever said anything in my life that has felt more true.
+I shout back at him, and I don’t think I’ve ever said anything in my life which has felt more true.

 “Well, how about I tell you my terms before you storm off?”
-Liam asks with a gleam to his eye that intrigues and annoys me.
+Liam asks with a gleam to his eye that both intrigues and annoys me.

 “Your *terms*?”
 I spit back at him.